-Each module is followed by a Post Module Assignment, which enable participants to apply directly what they have learnt on the module into thier working environment.
+Each module is followed by a Post Module Assignment, which enable participants to apply directly what they have learnt on the module into their working environment.

-At the end of an MSc, the sponsoring company benefits from ten ‘mini case studies’ as well as a 20,000 word company based Dissertation.
+At the end of an MSc, the sponsoring company benefits from nine ‘mini case studies’ as well as a larger company based Dissertation.

 The knowledge and skills employees gain through our programmes programmes can boost efficiency, increase capability and expand productivity, whilst facilitating staff recruitment and improving staff retention.
 This adds real business value and rapid ROI.

 In order to help professionals build a business case to obtain funding from their employer to attend our Programmes, we have designed this Business Benefits list.

 Please contact us if you have further questions on the business value of our Professional Programmes.